08

 ChatGPT has become a staple of everyone's marcom content tools.
 Within just a few months, it wiggled itself in and became as common as Google for search.

 Before you dive into the prompt copy-pasting to get some ChatGPT output, it’s you who has to innovate and dare to challenge the status quo.
+If you want to make an impact, you still have to do the work.
+AI can help with insights, inspiration, ideation, research, and crafting the copy, including proofreading.
+But it's still you to give your content a human touch and show that you care.

 On LinkedIn and every AI course, you stumble upon the templates, how-to’s, and advice, whether or not provided with copy-paste-ready prompts.
 It is all very convenient and easy – every monkey can do the job.
 Yet, if you know how to zoom out and use ChatGPT and AI as intended, you can give yourself an advantage and an edge in your content creation skills.